Mishalzeera/the-money-manager/README.md

 expense amounts is now possible.
 The author is hoping that his understanding of how session cookies work is correct, in that anything can be assigned as a session variable.

+So far this approach seems overly verbose, and the author is sure that some kind of refactoring of functions behind the scenes could take place.
+However, it may be best to do that after all the functionality is in place, however naive it may be.
+It may be simply a matter of managing imports and modules correctly.